RESEARCH

 Job Market Paper

-Abstract: This paper analyzes the impact of monetary policy surprises on the term structure of equity premia in order to better understand the channels driving stock market reactions to monetary policy surprises.
-To achieve this, this paper introduces a direct method to estimate equity premia for specific maturities using data from dividend futures markets.
-I find that a surprise short rate cut decreases equity premia both at the short end and the long end of the term structure and that the impact is twice as strong at the short end while still being significant at the long end.
-Specifically, a surprise rate cut that lowers the 1-year yield by 1 basis point results in a 4to 6-basis-point decrease in short-term equity premia and a 2-to 3-basispoint decrease in long-term equity premia, on average.
-The results provide evidence that the risk premium channel plays a significant role in monetary policy transmission and that monetary policy surprises significantly impact real rates even beyond horizons over which nominal rigidities are thought to be resolved.
+Abstract: This paper analyzes the impact of monetary policy surprises on the term structure of equity premia in order to better understand equity market reactions to these surprises.
+To that end, the paper uses data from dividend futures markets to directly estimate maturity-specific equity premia.
+I find that monetary policy surprises have a significant impact on the term structure of equity premia; the effect on the short end is approximately twice as large as that on the long end.
+Specifically, I find that a surprise rate cut that lowers the 1-year yield by 1 basis point results in a 4- to 6-basis-point decrease in short-term equity premia and a 2- to 3-basis-point decrease in long-term equity premia.
+I further provide evidence that this response pattern is primarily attributable to the impact of monetary policy surprises on short-term interest rates, rather than to their impact on long-term interest rates or risk sentiment, and is predominantly driven by yield-seeking behavior rather than a change in risk aversion.

 Pent Up Demand: Consumer Spending on Durables & Memorables (with Jan Toczynski and Martin Brown)